samsquire/impossibility/README.md

 Every product that that person buys must also fund the same for all the workers and owners of the manufacturers of that product.

 Surely this is an absurdity.
-Even if people earn different amounts and products cost different prices - one person can at most support themselves and a fraction or number of additional people with their purchases above needs.
+Even if people earn different amounts and products cost different prices - one person can at most support themselves and a fraction or number of additional people with their purchases of the above needs.

 Buying a tin of food or service must pay for all the things that all the people who produce the baked beans need.